Anastasia-Labs/aiken-design-patterns/README.md

 4. Implement non-structural continuation branches through `spend_for_updating_elements_data`.
-5. Implement the list minting policy so every structural init, insert, remove, fold, and deinit mint/burn branch succeeds only through the matching linked-list mint helper.
-The spend-side structural gate and the mint helper are a paired API: the spend gate permits the list UTxO spend when a list-policy mint/burn is present, and the mint policy proves the exact list transition.
+5. Implement the list minting policy so every structural init, insert, remove, fold, and deinit mint/burn branch uses the matching linked-list mint helper where the module provides one.
+Custom nested remove logic must prove the same structural invariants directly in its minting-policy branch.
+The spend-side structural gate and mint-policy validation are a paired API: the spend gate permits the list UTxO spend when a list-policy mint/burn is present, and the mint policy proves the exact list transition.
+6. Pass the complete, unmodified `ScriptContext.transaction.inputs` list in ledger order to every linked-list helper `inputs` argument.
+Do not pass a filtered, reordered, reconstructed, or redeemer-provided list.
+Exact structural-input counts and namespace-aware input collection are guaranteed only across the supplied list.
-6. Do not spend unrelated inputs from the list payment credential in the same transaction, even if those inputs do not carry the list NFT.
-The helpers are optimized for a dedicated list credential and do not try to classify arbitrary same-credential inputs.
+7. Do not spend unrelated inputs from the list payment credential in the same transaction, even if those inputs do not carry the list NFT.
+The base helpers rely on the dedicated-credential contract; advanced structural helpers and nested insertion helpers enforce it while scanning the complete input list.
-7. Every `Output` argument passed to a linked-list mint helper must be selected from the script context transaction outputs.
+8. Every `Output` argument passed to a linked-list mint helper must be selected from the script context transaction outputs.
 Helpers authenticate the selected outputs as list UTxOs, but intentionally leave the selection method to the caller.
 A contract may pick by redeemer-provided output index, filter